Publisher: Doire Press

 A quite wonderful collection of linked stories… Sue Leonard, Irish Examiner

-Publicity for the book’s release is handled by Cormac Kinsella and so far has included a glowing IRISH TIMES review, a HOT PRESS interview, an ARENA interview, and a HOT PRESS book review.
-‘Reprisal’, one of the book’s short stories, has been published on the IRISH TIMES.com website.
+Publicity for the book’s release is handled by Cormac Kinsella and the book’s media coverage included a glowing IRISH TIMES review, a HOT PRESS interview, an ARENA interview, and a HOT PRESS book review, a column in THE SUNDAY TIMES ‘Reprisal’, one of the book’s short stories, has been published on the IRISH TIMES.com website.
 In the “Best Books of 2016” feature, author Nuala O’Connor (“Miss Emily”) cited Ferenji as one of her favourite books.
 In THE IRISH INDEPENDENT “Writers Favourite Books of 2016” feature, Dermot Bolger also named “Ferenji” as one of his favourites.
 Sue Leonard in the IRISH EXAMINER has described the book as “a quite wonderful collection.”
-Elsewhere, Helena has written a column in THE SUNDAY TIMES and several other media features and reviews are forthcoming.
+Elsewhere, Helena has written and several other media features and reviews are forthcoming.
+Author Orla MacAlinden also named it one of her faves in 2017, and you can see the most recent review of the book here.
 See the Ferenji BOOK TRAILER here.

 Ferenji depicts life in the field — warts and all — with pathos, dark field humour and satire, lending a passionate civilian voice to the new genre of contemporary post-conflict literature.

 In ‘A Child Called Peace’, two young Irish peacekeepers find a child dying in a minefield.
 In ‘Blood and Bone’ a war photographer is haunted by the image of a refugee.
 “Dogs” explores how sexism can go beyond culture and borders.
 The title story, ‘Ferenji’ pits a lone aid worker against a bureaucratic system and ‘Operation Cat Lift’ is an allegory for our times.